OwensCode/slack-plugin-docker/README.md

 # slack-plugin-docker

 Configuration and scripts for building and testing slack-plugin (https://github.com/jenkinsci/slack-plugin) with a Docker container.
+Building with Docker has dubious value, other than providing a consistent environment between developers, because developers are likely to be using an IDE on their host systems that still needs to be setup and configured, but being able to quickly and easily standup a Jenkins server is extremely valuable.

 **Note** that these scripts and configurations were created for a boot2docker environment.
 If you need to make changes for other environments, make sure to